-- Plan to have £1+ in your account; - Use our app, online banking, call us or come into a branch; - You've got instant access to your savings.
-Ask us for a card if you want to use cash machines
+- Plan to have £1+ in your account - Use our app, online banking, call us or come into a branch with a counter.
+The counter service may not be available if there is an alternative option available to complete your transaction - You've got instant access to your savings.
+Ask for a card if you want to use cash machines